 -

-Ivan replied to the discussion Mandibular 3 units posterior space with limited bone dimension in the forum Implant Tx Planning 10 months ago
+Ivan replied to the discussion Mandibular 3 units posterior space with limited bone dimension in the forum Implant Tx Planning a year ago

 Mandibular 3 units posterior space with limited bone dimension